zhaoy37/SAT_Solver/README.md

 2. Setting `method` to "robdd" envokes the naive backtracking approach with a ROBDD SAT Solver.

 3. Setting `method` to "minconflicts" (which is the default) envokes the min-conflicts solver from the common min-conflicts algorithm from the Constraint Satisfaction Problem (CSP).
 The SAT solving approach is DPLL.
 Please note that this kernel can result in UNSAT even if there exists a solution if the number of termination steps is not sufficiently large (which may result in inability to find a solution if SAT).
-However, this kernel is often faster than the naive backtracking approach if the problem is solvable.
+However, this kernel can be faster in solving certain problems than the naive backtracking approach if the problem is solvable.

+We also offer an interface where the solvers can solve the SMT problems in natural language (standard representations) given by the users.
+The users can call the solver via `main.py`.

-The function accepts `solve_SMT` 5 required parameters (emphasized in bold below):
+The function `solve_SMT` accepts 5 required parameters (emphasized in bold below):

 #### sat_formula:
 The SAT encoding of the SMT clauses follows the following BNF (where r denotes that the followed string is a regular expression):